Meadowlarke/Bibliography/Odell2019.md

 ## Chapter 6: Restoring the Grounds for Thought.

+155: Attention  and context.

+-: #Z: Paying close attention can help us better understand the nuanced ecologies of being and identities.

+-: #Z: The ecological, attention-based understanding of the world requires that one gives up the idea of discrete entities, simple origin stories, and simple one-to-one causalities, and abova all, time.

+-: #Z: Context is the direct product of attention.
+The longer that the attention is held, the more context appears.

-232/341: Birds and context.
+-: Birds and context.

+157: Seeing ecological relationships rather than individal birds or species.

-236: Lack of context on social media.
+158: Lack of context on social media.

-238: "Context collapse."
+159: "Context collapse."

-239: Joshua Mayrowitz _No Sense of Place,_ and telling stories differently based on audience.
+239/341: Joshua Mayrowitz _No Sense of Place,_ and telling stories differently based on audience.

 248: Social networks with context.